Jeeves and the King of Clubs: Plot

+Bertie Wooster learns to his amazement that Jeeves' club for butlers and valets, the Junior Ganymede Club, is actually a front for a secretive arm of the British intelligence services.
+Because of a series of bizarre events, Bertie must help Jeeves track down and unmask a dangerous spy.

 Reception

 Reception to the novel was generally positive.
 Alexander Larman described the novel as "an amusing and well written homage".
 Ian Sansom described the work as a "bravura performance" and a "bang-on Bertie Wooster reboot".
 The Times's Matthew Adams called it "a most thrilling return".
 The Irish Times's Tom Mathews called the work a "pale imitation".
 Paddy Kehoe for RTÉ gave the work three and a half stars out of five.

 Sophie Ratcliffe for The Times Literary Supplement called the work as "Wodehouse for the Brexit era".
 Tom Williams reviewed the novel for Literary Review.

+Schott published a sequel entitled Jeeves and the Leap of Faith in 2020.